kadena-io/pact/docs/pact-reference.rst

 -------------------------------------

 The default format is a UTC ISO8601 date+time format:
-“%Y-%m-%dT%H:%M:%SZ”, as accepted by the `time <#time>`__ function.
+“%Y-%m-%dT%H:%M:%SZ”, as accepted by the
+`time <pact-functions.html#id4>`__ function.
 While the time object internally supports up to microsecond resolution, values returned from the Pact interpreter as JSON will be serialized with the default format.
-When higher resolution is desired, explicitly format times with ``%v`` and related.
+When higher resolution is desired, explicitly format times with ``%v`` and related codes.

 Examples
 --------